| Hotels

 of the many hotels in Windsor town centre there are some

-for a more relaxing and spacious stay, especially for longer
+For a relaxing stay, especially for longer

 term short-stay apartments in Windsor.
 Booking an apartment